upspin/upspin/doc/server_setup_ubuntu.md

 server, and that the server is reachable at your chosen host name.
 (`upspin.example.com`)

-You can create a suitable VM in your Google Cloud Project by visiting the Compute section of the [Cloud Console](https://cloud.google.com/console) and clicking 'Create VM'.
-(The `n1-standard-1 machine type should be sufficient.)

 > Note that these instructions have been verified to work against Ubuntu 16.04.
-> The exact commands may differ slightly on your system.
+> The exact commands may differ on your system.

 Once the server is running you should log in to it as root and configure it to run `upspinserver` by following these instructions.